The Old Wild West fascinates many people today - world wide!

 Some also looked for quick or easy riches.

 But typically mining was not fast or easy.
 Mining was a reason many people came to the Old West.
 They were hoping to strike it rich.
-An example is Ed Schieffelin, known as the founder of Tombstone AZ.
-When he was roaming the territory, someone said to him that he wasn't going to find anything but his own tombstone!
+An example is Ed Schieffelin, known as the founder of Tombstone Arizona.
+When he was roaming the territory, someone said to him that he wasn’t going to find anything but his own tombstone!
 Yet, he was instrumental in getting our town here a start!
-He found his mining strikes!
+He found his Tombstone Mining strikes!

 Towns were established.
 At first many had no organized law or government.
-Many began as a Wild West Town - but eventually grew into a more civilized place.
-These organized towns were still often surrounded by wild areas.
+Many began as a Wild West Town – but eventually grew into what pioneers regarded as a more civilized place.
+These organized towns were still often surrounded by unsettled, wilder areas.

 A regular occurrence in these Old West towns were Fire Disasters.
 Most buildings were made of wood framing.
 They were often built quickly and haphazardly.
 Tent structures intermixed with new clapboard, wooden homes.
 A lot of canvas was used for roofing, and even walls.